Director of The Prison Studies Project

 But what I do want to say about privatization is this: the two largest healthcare providers in the country are listed as LA County Jail and Rikers Island, which is the largest penal colony in world history in New York.
 It is a jail that is a healthcare provider, really pharmaceutical dispenser, where people line up and get little cups and medication.
 This relationship between pharmaceuticals and healthcare provision, similar to what's happening in the name of treatment as a kind of isolation, doesn't help heal people.

 Then, again, let’s talk about the people who work in prisons.
-These folks are not trained as social workers and the people in prison are losing their minds.
+These folks are not trained as social workers and the people in prison are, all too often, losing their minds.
 These officers are not equipped to provide social services that are so necessary to keep the population in prison nonviolent for everybody.

 What are the conditions like?